melodysyeh/DSI-Studio-Cloud/README.md

 <img src="https://user-images.githubusercontent.com/275569/157307610-5f2e5e9b-ed6f-44e3-b084-6c42f23ac146.png" width=500>

-3. Input the URL for the FIB file starting with (e.g.,  https://zenodo.org/record/6307812/files/100206.src.gz.gqi.1.7.fib.gz ) and click on `Run workflow` to start tracking.
+3. **Test the URL on the browser to make sure it downloads a FIB file.** Then input the URL for the FIB file starting with (e.g.,  https://zenodo.org/record/6307812/files/100206.src.gz.gqi.1.7.fib.gz ) and click on `Run workflow` to start tracking.
+The tracking will take a while to start and complete.

-**test the URL on the browser to make sure it downloads a FIB file**

-4. The tracking will take a while to start and complete.
 You can cancel it at any time, and partial results will still be saved.

-5. The output will be saved under `Artifacts` as a zip file named tractography
+4. Once the process completed, the tract files  will be saved under `Artifacts` as a zip file named tractography

 <img src="https://user-images.githubusercontent.com/275569/157118239-969e137a-f103-47ed-a1b9-fe6d134fc2e4.png" width=500>